 Radio headsets can provide direct communication between a coach and a vision-impaired rower.
 The equipment will generally include a handset for the coach and a helmet or headpiece with a built in speaker for the athlete.

-Some vision-impaired athletes might benefit from having tactile aids to assist with technique, such as using matchsticks or a tactile indicator taped to the grips to help sense square and feathered oar positions.
+Vision-impaired athletes might benefit from having tactile aids to assist with technique, such as electrical tape on the erg rail to indicate where to take the catch.

 Considerations for Rowers with Spinal Cord Injury (SCI)

 Remember seating for SCI rowers is both for comfort and support.
 Athletes with a spinal cord injury will require an assessment of the seating used to ensure it meets their postural support requirements.
 The standard fixed seat with back support is adequate for beginner rowers, but athletes may choose to add strapping or padding to increase performance or stability.
 As the athlete progresses in rowing, the seating and postural support provided should be re-examined to ensure it is assisting the athlete to achieve optimal stroke mechanics.

 Pressure sores are a concern here, both in rowing and in daily life.
 Due to partial or complete loss of sensation, sores can develop at points of high pressure, and decreased cushioning (sit bones, etc.), or at areas of friction.
 Discuss with your rower if they have areas of concern while in the boat.
 Ask them to identify points on the boat where there is risk of sores and make sure that any sharp objects (damaged gunwales, foot stretcher, slides etc.) are identified.
 These areas can be addressed with appropriate padding.

 Remember that rowers with SCI cannot feel below the level of injury to their spine.
 Once pressure sores begin, they can be slow to heal.
 Rowers should be encouraged to do skin checks when they get out of the boat.